-The Columbia Borough Historic Architectural Review Board is an advisory board that makes recommendations, based on the Secretary of the Interior's Standards, to Borough Council for the approval on any exterior changes concerning the erection, reconstruction, alteration, restoration of all or any part of a building or structure located within the boundaries of the Historic District and visible from a public right of way.
-HARB is authorized by PA State law to advise Borough Council, Planning Commission, Zoning Hearing Board and other agencies concerned with preservation of historic sites, structures and buildings.
-HARB meets to review and discuss applications and advise owners of historic buildings and structured regarding rehabilitation, repairs, maintenance, adaptive uses and economic and tax incentives and other historic preservation strategies.
+The Columbia Borough Historic Architectural Review Board is an advisory board that makes recommendations, based on the Secretary of the Interior's Standards, to the Borough Council for the approval of any exterior changes concerning the erection, reconstruction, alteration, restoration of all or any part of a building or structure located within the boundaries of the Historic District and visible from a public right of way.
+HARB is authorized by PA State law to advise the Borough Council, Planning Commission, Zoning Hearing Board, and other agencies concerned with the preservation of historic sites, structures, and buildings.
+HARB meets to review and discuss applications and advise owners of historic buildings and structures regarding rehabilitation, repairs, maintenance, adaptive uses, tax incentives, and other historic preservation strategies.
 The board is composed of no less than five members and is to include one architect, one licensed real estate broker, and one building inspector.

 For more information on HARB, see Chapter 130, Article IV of the Columbia Borough Code which can be found HERE.